brimdata/grafana-zed-datasource/README.md

 ## Debugging

-When things are going wrong, the first thing to check is for an alert shown when you hover the mouse pointer over a red triangle in the upper-left corner of a panel.
+When you hit problems, the first thing to check is for an alert shown when you hover the mouse pointer over a red triangle in the upper-left corner of a panel.
 The errors you may see here are described in this README and should be self-explanatory.